raspberrypi/documentation/setup/README.md

 ### Optional

 - Ethernet (network) cable [Model B only]
-    - An ethernet cable is used to connect your Pi to a local network and the internet.
+    - An Ethernet cable is used to connect your Pi to a local network and the internet.
 - [USB wireless dongle](../configuration/wireless/README.md)
-    - Alternatively, you can connect to a wireless network using a USB wireless dongle, which requires configuration.
+    - Alternatively, you can connect to a wireless network using a USB wireless dongle, which will require configuration.
 - Audio lead
     - Audio can be played through speakers or headphones using a standard 3.5mm jack.
     - Without an HDMI cable, an audio lead is necessary to produce sound.
-    - No separate audio lead is necessary if you're using an HDMI cable to connect your monitor, as audio can be played directly through the display; but it is possible to connect one to have the audio played through other speakers - this requires [configuration](../configuration/audio-config.md).
+    - No separate audio lead is necessary if you're using an HDMI cable to connect to a monitor with speakers, as audio can be played directly through the display; but it is possible to connect one if you prefer to have the audio played through other speakers - this requires [configuration](../configuration/audio-config.md).

 ## Troubleshooting

-For an issues during setup, see [troubleshooting](../troubleshooting/README.md).
+For any issues during setup, see [troubleshooting](../troubleshooting/README.md).